citp/privacy-policy-historical/i/ia/ias/iasbet.com.md

-> *The following text is extracted and transformed from the iasbet.com privacy policy that was archived on 2009-12-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091214131434id_/http%3A//www.iasbet.com/help/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the iasbet.com privacy policy that was archived on 2010-04-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100427044346id_/http%3A//www.iasbet.com/help/privacy.aspx) for the most accurate reproduction.*

 # IASbet.com - Privacy Policy

 ## We respect your privacy

 We are committed to ensuring the privacy of everyone we deal with, and to providing you with the highest levels of customer service.
 From 21 December 2001, we are bound by new sections of the Commonwealth Privacy Act, 1988.
-International All Sports Limited has systems and processes in place that comply with the National Privacy Principles, which protect our customers and are the basis of the Act.
+IAS (IASbet.com) has systems and processes in place that comply with the National Privacy Principles, which protect our customers and are the basis of the Act.

 ## Personal Information